 Section 1.
 Charges.
-A Compatriot may be charged for (1) violating the (a) Code of Business Ethics and Conduct; (b) Conflict of Interest/Code of Organizational Conduct; (c) Whistleblower Policy; (d) Record Retention Policy; or (e) Guidelines For NSSAR General Officer Candidates; or (2) for rendering himself unworthy of membership by engaging in felonious conduct or conduct disloyal to the ideals or prejudicial to the interests of the Sons of the American Revolution.
+A Compatriot may be charged for (1) violating the (a) Code of Business Ethics and Conduct; (b) Conflict of Interest/Code of Organizational Conduct; (c) Whistleblower Policy; (d) Record Retention Policy; or (e) Guidelines For NSSAR General Officer Candidates; or (2) for rendering himself unworthy of membership by engaging in felonious conduct, a misdemeanor involving moral turpitude or conduct disloyal to the ideals or prejudicial to the interests of the Sons of the American Revolution.